na-na-hi/renget/archive/tmd2character_mohka.md

 ------ | ------ | :----:
 Key Item | Eᴍᴘᴛʏ | Vacant inventory slot.
 RP Item | Talisman | A blank strip of parchment without any clear use.
 For who it belonged to, it certainly doesn't feel very spiritual...
+RP Item | Chunk of Meteorite | A chunk of the meteorite that fell in The Shoot Stretches, destined to be turned into a clothing item.

 **OLD MOVES (∞ slots)**
 These are moves that your character learned already, but elected to replace.
 Re-learning them is cheaper.